 Need it dairy free?
 Great news, it already is!

-Made one of my recipes?
-Make sure to tag my Instagram @kalefornia_kravings & leave a review in the comments.
-I love seeing what you create!
+[Made one of my recipes?
+Tag my Instagram @kalefornia_kravings & leave a review in the comments – I love seeing what you create!]

-- 4 salmon fillets (skin on or skin off)
+- 4 salmon fillets (with or without skin)

 - ¼ cup maple syrup